IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-- the network topology, at both optical and IP layers, in terms of nodes and links, including the access links, inter-domain IP links as well as cross-layer links;
+- the network topology, at both optical and IP layers, in terms of nodes and links, including the access links, inter-domain IP links as well as cross-technology Ethernet links;

-- the optical tunnels supporting multi-layer intra-domain IP links;
+- the optical tunnels supporting multi-technology intra-domain IP links;

 - both intra-domain and inter-domain L2/L3 VPN network services deployed within the network;